-ISAC supports the current Public Employment Relations Act and opposes changes to the current law that would shift the balance significantly in either direction.
+ISAC supports a Public Employment Relations Act that provides for a balance of management decision making and fairness to both the employees and taxpayers.
 ISAC would support a careful review and study of the current law and an open process to make any necessary revisions.